Product Classification: How to Classify Products at Scale With PIM

 AI-assisted product classification tools address this at three levels:

-The simplest approach: if a product's attributes match defined rules, it gets assigned a classification code automatically.
+If a product's attributes match defined rules, it gets assigned a classification code automatically.
 Works well for product families with consistent attribute patterns but requires manual rule creation and breaks down at the edges of categories where attributes are ambiguous.

 A 5-Step Process to Classify Products at Scale